chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### (1) Path of Accumulation

-In order to achieve liberation, it is necessary to accumulate a lot of resources and blessings.
+In order to achieve liberation, it is necessary to accumulate a lot of resources and merit.

 This stage is called the path of accumulation.